andi34/prebuilts_chromium/README.md

 ## Changes on top of official Chromium Source

+- use Chromium branding in more places
 - enable dubious Do Not Track feature by default
 - disable navigation error correction by default
 - disable contextual search by default
 - disable network prediction by default
 - disable metrics by default
-- disable autofill by default
 - disable first run welcome page
 - disable data reduction proxy promotions
 - add DuckDuckGo search engine
-- use Chromium branding in more places
 - Chromium: use startpage searchengine by default
 - Chromium: disable strict mode

 [Source](https://github.com/andi34/chromium_patches/tree/66)

+### Extra Changes on top of official Chromium Source for 64.x - 69.x only

+- disable autofill by default

 ### Extra Changes on top of official Chromium Source for 64.x & 65.x only